GJDuck/e9patch/doc/e9tool-user-guide.md

 In the example above, the initialization function searches for an environment variable `MAX`, and sets the `max` counter accordingly.

 ---
+#### <a id="s225">2.2.5 Call Action Dynamic Loading</a>

+The parallel libc also provides an implementation of the standard dynamic linker functions `dlopen()`, `dlsym()`, and `dlclose()`.
+These can be used to dynamically load shared objects at runtime, or access existing shared libraries that are already dynamically linked into the original program.
+To enable, simply define the `LIBDL` macro before including `stdlib.c`.

+        #define LIBDL
+        #include "stdlib.c"

+The `dlinit(dynamic)` function must also be called in the `init()` routine, where `dynamic` is the fourth argument to the `init()` function:

+        void init(int argc, char **argv, char **envp, void *dynamic) {
+            int result = dlinit(dynamic);
+            ...
+        }

+Once initialized, the `dlopen()`, `dlsym()`, and `dlclose()` functions can be used similarly to the standard `libdl` counterparts.

+Note that function pointers returned by `dlsym()` **should not be called directly** unless you know what you are doing.
+This is because most libraries are compiled with the System V ABI, which is incompatible with the clean call ABI used by the instrumentation.
+To avoid ABI incompatibility, the external library code should be called using a special wrapper function `dlcall()`:

+        intptr_t dlcall(void *func, arg1, arg2, ...);

+The `dlcall()` function will:

+* Align/restore the stack pointer to 16bytes, as required by the System V ABI.
+* Save/restore the extended register state, including `%xmm0`, etc.
+* Save/restore the glibc version of `errno`.

+Be aware that the dynamic loading API has several caveats:

+* The `dlopen()`, `dlsym()`, and `dlclose()` are wrappers for the glibc versions of these functions (`__libc_dlopen`, etc.).
+  The glibc versions do not officially exist, so this functionality may change at any time.
+  Also the glibc versions lack some features, such as `RTLD_NEXT`, that are available with the standard libdl versions.
+* Since glibc is required, the original binary must be dynamically linked.
+* Many external library functions are not designed to be reentrant, and this may cause deadlocks if a signal occurs when the signal handler is also instrumented.
+* The `dlcall()` function supports a maximum of 16 arguments.
+* The `dlcall()` function is relatively slow, so ought to be used sparingly.

+---
 ### <a id="s23">2.3 Plugin Actions</a>